arno-le/hacker-news-demo/README.md

 Demonstrating an Angular app running fully on Observables, complete with tests.

+#### Caveats
+- Because of the underlying api, there's a certain amount of pop in and flicker with initial loading of the list
+- The sort order is not always deterministic between two .next() calls

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.

 ## Development server